Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 ### How it works

-1. User needs to specify number of clusters K
+1. User needs to specify the number of clusters K
 2. The algorithm initializes centroids by first shuffling the dataset and then randomly selecting K data points for the centroids without replacement:
 -    Computes the sum of the squared distance between data points and all centroids
 -    Assigns each data point to the closest cluster (centroid)